-The Alarm Filter Definition dialog is closed and you return to the Client Configuration dialog box.
+You return to the Client Configuration dialog box.

 You've now defined an alarm filter based on severity.
 Before the client will use the filter, however, you must associate the filter with a server.
-For instructions on how to create this association, see the section Associating a Filter with a Server on page 77.
+For instructions on how to create this association, see the section Associating a Filter with a Server on page 75.